Manga outside Japan: Indonesia

 Manga in Indonesia is published by Elex Media Komputindo, Acolyte, Level Comic, M&C and Gramedia.
 It has influenced Indonesia's original comic industry.

 The wide distribution of scanlations contributes to the growth of bootleg manga.
 Seventh Heaven publishes bootleg versions of One Piece titles.
 Many popular titles, such as Bleach, Loki, Magister Nagi, Rose Hip Zero, and Kingdom Hearts, have been pirated.

-Lebanon

-Manga in Lebanon is generally imported from French distributors which is why it is widely present in bookstores all over the country.
-English editions are also sold.

 Malaysia

 Prior to 2016, there were two major homegrown authorised distributors for Malay language-translated manga which are Comics House, which operated from 1995 to 2016, and Tora Aman which operated from 1993 to 2017.
 As of date, only Kadokawa Gempak Starz survives following Japanese company Kadokawa's 80% share acquisition in local comic company Art Square Group in 2015, among which owns popular comic magazine Gempak.

-Pakistan

-Manga in Pakistan is usually imported and sold in bookstores countrywide.
-It is published in English by VIZ Media, Yen Press and Seven Seas Entertainment.

 Philippines

 Manga in the Philippines were imported from the US and were sold only in specialty stores and in limited copies.
-The first manga in Filipino language is Doraemon which was published by J-Line Comics and was then followed by Case Closed.
+The first manga in Filipino language was Doraemon which was published by J-Line Comics and was then followed by Case Closed.

 A few local publishing companies like VIVA-PSICOM Publishing feature manga created by local artists whose stories are usually based from popular written books from the writing site Wattpad and are read from left to right instead of the usual right-to-left format for Japanese manga.
 The very first commercial local manga is She Died, an adaptation of the book written by Wattpad writer HaveYouSeenThisGirl.
 The art was done by Enjelicious.

 In 2015, VIVA-PSICOM Publishing has announced that they will start publishing manga titles in the Filipino language with the line-up starting with Hiro Mashima's Fairy Tail and Isayama Hajime's Attack on Titan.

-In 2015, Boy's Love manga became popular through the introduction of BL manga by printing company BLACKink.
+In 2015, Boys' Love manga became popular through the introduction of BL manga by printing company BLACKink.
 Among the first BL titles to be printed were Poster Boy, Tagila, and Sprinters, all were written in Filipino.
 BL manga have become bestsellers in the top three bookstore companies in the Philippines since their introduction in 2015.